Summary of Chapter 2. Anatomy of an app

 Forms.Init is defined for each platform.
 The calls to this method can be found in the following classes:

 App class location in the shared library.
 This occurs in a call to

 Otherwise, these application projects are normal "do nothing" programs.

 It's possible to create a Xamarin.Forms solution with the common code in either a Portable Class Library (PCL) or a Shared Asset Project (SAP).
 To create an SAP solution, select the Shared option in Visual Studio.
 The HelloSap solution demonstrates the SAP template with no modifications.

-Most Xamarin.Forms developers prefer the PCL approach.
-In this book, most of the solutions are PCL.
+Most Xamarin.Forms developers prefer the library approach.
+In this book, most of the solutions use a library.
 Those that use SAP include an Sap suffix in the project name.